MELISSA BLOCK, Host:

-Dr. SUSAN JONES (Urban Entomologist, Ohio State University): We're dealing with a different bug than what we were decades ago when bedbugs were a problem in the U.S.
+SUSAN JONES: We're dealing with a different bug than what we were decades ago when bedbugs were a problem in the U.S.

 HAMILTON: Jones says the modern bedbug is harder to exterminate.
 To figure out why, she and other scientists compared the genes of today's bedbugs with those of earlier bugs.
 Jones says that's possible because, decades ago, a military bug expert started a colony of bedbugs that has lived in complete isolation ever since.